yujiaao/spring4test/README.md

 A minimal spring test project, try to use zookeeper for bean's configuration center.

 ## Install
-you must a zookeeper instance, and change config.zookeeper in file `ApplicationResources.properties` accodingly.
+you must a zookeeper instance, and change config.zookeeper in file `ApplicationResources.properties` accordingly.

 ## Run